Owned-and-operated station: United Kingdom

 However, S4C has some ties to the BBC even as the latter does not own the former.
 The licence fee, which is primarily used to fund the BBC, also partly goes to S4C.
 S4C's main newscast, Newyddion, is broadcast from BBC Wales' studios.
 Some other BBC personalities like Huw Edwards also appear regularly on S4C.
 S4C is also available on the BBC's iPlayer for everyone in the UK.

 While BBC One has regional output, the BBC produces all such regional programmes itself, and in this sense all BBC "stations" are owned-and-operated; however, as with the ITV network, there are regional variations in scheduling on this channel between the constituent countries of the UK.
 BBC Two used to have a version for Scotland but on February 17, 2019, this variation was discontinued to make way for a new television channel entitled BBC Scotland (Scotland viewers now get the same version of BBC Two seen in England).
 Channel 4 offers regional advertising (as did Channel 5 until 2015), but otherwise there are currently no regional programming variations on those channels or on any other UK-wide television channels.

 Local Television Limited owns and operates several stations across major metro areas in the UK and is seen on Freeview channel 8.
 Compared to other established services, each of the owned and operated stations has more hours of content that caters to the viewing areas of such.

 Unlike in the US, O&Os intended for a certain viewing area are viewable anywhere in the UK.
 O&Os from other viewing areas are available on Sky and Freesat and the BBC's iPlayer allows users to select the region/viewing area they are interested in and will thus give them the corresponding BBC One feed.
 BBC Scotland and BBC Alba are available across the UK through the iPlayer.
 UTV, the ITV O&O for Northern Ireland is available across the UK but users need to add this channel manually to their Sky or Freesat lineup.

 Latin America

 Argentina

-Argentina's public broadcaster TV Pública and Encuentro owns and operates all of its stations.
-However, commercial broadcasters like (Telefe, El Trece and América TV) have private affiliates outside Buenos Aires.
+Argentina's TVP owns and operates all of its stations.
+However, commercial broadcasters like (Telefe, El Trece, América TV and Encuentro) have private affiliates outside Buenos Aires.

 Brazil

 In Brazil, government regulations limit the number of stations a television network can own.
-As a result, the five major television networks (TV Globo, RecordTV, SBT, Rede Bandeirantes and RedeTV!) tend to have O&Os only in the country's two largest cities, Rio de Janeiro, São Paulo and Brasilia, and rely heavily on affiliates to distribute the networks' programming to other areas of the country.
-Some markets (such as Brasilia, Belo Horizonte, Manaus, and Recife) also have O&Os from one or more networks; for instance, Globo and RedeTV own and operate their stations in Recife, while SBT, RecordTV, and Rede Bandeirantes do not.
-Smaller television networks, including (TV Cultura, TV Gazeta and TV Diário Nordeste), typically only have one owned-and-operated station.
+As a result, the five major television networks (TV Globo, Record, SBT, Band and RedeTV!) tend to have O&Os only in large metropolitan areas such as São Paulo, Rio de Janeiro and Belo Horizonte, and rely heavily on affiliates to distribute the networks' programming to other areas of the country.
+Some markets (such as Recife and Manaus) also have O&Os from one or more networks; for instance, TV Globo and RedeTV! own and operate their stations in Recife, while SBT, Record and Band do not.
+Smaller television networks, including (TV Gazeta), typically only have one owned-and-operated station.